What We Do

 The Villagers of the Mitchell Site

-The people who lived at the Mitchell Site circa 1,000 AD were part of the Middle Missouri cultural tradition, with close cultural and economic connections to the Mississippian urban center of Cahokia.
-We estimate that, at its height, approximately 600 people inhabited the village that once stood here.
-Thought to be ancestral to the Mandan tribe, these villagers lived in earthen lodges and were highly skilled farmers and hunters.
-They helped to develop what would become the modern strains of corn that are grown today, along with being part of a vast trading network that crisscrossed the entire continent—500 years before European settlement.
+The people who lived at the Mitchell Site circa AD 1000 were part of the Initial Middle Missouri cultural tradition, with close cultural and economic connections to the Mississippian urban center of Cahokia.
+At its height, the village is estimated to have supported a population of approximately 600 people.
+Archaeological evidence suggests that these villagers lived in earthen lodges and practiced a mixed subsistence economy that included agriculture and hunting.
+They are considered ancestral to the Mandan people and played a role in the development of agricultural practices, including early corn varieties that continue to be cultivated today.
+The village was also part of a vast Indigenous trade network that extended across much of the continent several centuries prior to European colonization.

 Our Mission

-Our mission is to protect the Mitchell Site, engage in archaeological research, and expand the awareness of the important contributions of the people who inhabited this site 1,000 years ago.
-In doing so, we strive to instill a reverence for the past and respect for the wisdom of those that have come before us, along with a clear vision of how to increase institutional success and understanding of current scholarship, attitudes, and public opinions.
+Our mission is to protect the Mitchell Site, advance archaeological research, and expand public understanding of the Indigenous community which inhabited this place approximately 1,000 years ago.
+In doing so, we seek to foster respect for the past, engage thoughtfully with current scholarship, and support responsible stewardship through education, research, and public dialogue.